uo-hrsys/org.uottawa.agreements/README.md

 ```

 3. In the out/union directory, you will find two directories, one for french (fr), one for english (en) containing your documentation

+## Medium term goal

+The medium term goal will be to write a DITA specialization, convert all existing documentation to DITA, provide a xsl to format collective agreements with the FO engine and discontinue the current solution.